ubbemir/discord_updater/README.md

 2. **Run the Installer Script**:
    - Open a terminal window.
    - Navigate to the directory where you extracted the downloaded ZIP file.
-   - Run the installer script by executing the following command:
+   - Run the installer script by executing the following commands:
      ```bash
      chmod +x install_discord_updater.sh
      ./install_discord_updater.sh